Do you want to write a non-fiction book? Are you struggling with where to start or how to get it done?

 - After I have made all the changes, I send the book to a proofreader who does the final read before publication.
 This is to avoid the inevitable typos that occur in rewriting.
 Of course, some will always slip through but I like having this final check in the process.

 You can find my own curated list of editors and proof-readers here, as well as more articles on the editing process.

 Congratulations!
-You’ve now finished a non-fiction book!
+You now have a finished non-fiction book.

 If you'd like some more help on your author journey, check out: